 “I’ll hit you so hard, I’ll knock you into next week.”

-With violence, I am more powerful that the laws of physics and time.
+With violence, I am more powerful than the laws of physics and time.